Documentation / Alerts

 Alert on console error query

-One of the most important metrics you can get from the Coach is the privacy metric that helps you see how good you take care of your users and if you share their private information with other companies/web sites.
+One of the most important metrics you can get from the Coach is the privacy metric that helps you see how well you take care of your users and whether you share their private information with other companies/websites.

 Alert graph on privacy